Event Triggering Feature: Enhancing Your Experience

 Creating the condition for event-triggering

 After the specific condition is set, you can create the task that will be triggered.
 Note that you can create multiple tasks.
-In other words, when a participant responds in a particular way, you can create triggers for multiple actions, like schedule new surveys and delete surveys and send new notifications.
+In other words, when a participant responds in a particular way, you can create triggers for multiple actions, like scheduling new surveys, deleting surveys, and sending new notifications.

 Create action in event-triggering

-1. "Adjust Schedule" (i.e., add surveys to their schedule, edit current schedule surveys, or even delete scheduled surveys).
+a.
+"Adjust Schedule" (i.e., add surveys to their schedule, edit current scheduled surveys, or even delete scheduled surveys).
 The schedule adjustment provides the most flexibility to the project as it allows you to add windows to the participant’s schedule based on a submission.
 It also allows for the removal of windows if the participant responds in a particular way.
-For projects that have surveys scheduled based on daily rhythms (e.g., a participant's bedtime), the edit action allows the researcher to move other surveys based on the participant’s new bed time.
+For projects that have surveys scheduled based on daily rhythms (e.g., a participant's bedtime), the edit action allows the researcher to move other surveys based on the participant’s new bedtime.

 logo of exclamation